i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/kernel/processing-an-application-notification.md

   LPARAM lParam
   );

-// The application&#39;s message processing function
+// The application's message processing function
 // for the window that receives the WM_DEVICECHANGE
 // messages.
 LRESULT CALLBACK